Click here to Sponsor the page and how to reserve your ad.

 August 9, 1974 - President Richard M. Nixon resigns the office of the presidency, avoiding the impeachment process and admitting his role in the Watergate affair.
 He was replaced by Vice President Gerald R. Ford, who, on September 8, 1974, pardoned Nixon for his role.
 Nixon was the first president to ever resign from office.

-1975January 1, 1975 - The Watergate cover up trials of Mitchell, Haldeman, and Ehrlichman are completed; all are found guilty
+1975January 1, 1975 - The Watergate cover up trials of Mitchell, Haldeman, and Ehrlichman are completed; all are found guilty of the

 February 4, 1975 - Heiress Patty Hearst is kidnaped in San Francisco.
 She would be recovered by FBI agents on September 8 and subsequently indicted for bank robbery.
-Hurst would be convicted of the crime two years later.
+Hearst would be convicted of the crime two years later.

 March 30, 1975 - At the railroad depot in Plains, Georgia, his home town, former Democratic Georgia governor Jimmy Carter opens his campaign headquarters for the 1976 presidential race.